 Recently Sanborn received commissions from Jeu de Paume (NONSELF) and the National Museum of Qatar (Alchemy); mounted solo exhibitions at Tokonoma Gallery, Paris (“Postcards from Post America”), and Telematic Gallery.
 SF (In Translation); participated in festivals including Videoformes in Clermont Ferrand, France and CitySonic in Brussels Belgium.
 Sanborn developed God in 3 Persons - a live video/theater work in collaboration with the anonymous music group The Residents, which premiered at MoMA NY in January 2020.
 His live online event Come Stream with Me with the California Film Institute in July 2020 attracted a record audience and included an interactive Q&A.

 In 2021 Sanborn defied the pandemic and installed a theatrical work called The Friend featuring John Cameron Mitchell in the title role, at the Festival Videoformes in Clermont Ferrand, France.
 The work will tour 4 additional venues in 2022/2023.
 A joint exhibition with artist Agnès Guillaume, AllRoadsLead@836M, showcased works from both artists at Gallery 836M in San Francisco.
-Sanborn received a public art commission to install a multi-media song in downtown Berkeley called Forgotten But Not Gone - October 1 to November 30.
+Sanborn received a public art commission to install a multi-media song in downtown Berkeley called Parade - October 21 to November 28.

 John Sanborn holds an honorary Master of Cinema Arts degree from ESEC, in Paris, and in 2015 was named a Chevalier des Arts et des Lettres by the Minister of Culture of the Republic of France.
 Sanborn’s YouTube channel has over 20 million views and over 110,000 subscribers.
 In 2017, the Mill Valley Film Festival honored him with its lifetime achievement award.
 John Sanborn lives in Berkeley California.